scrapoxy/scrapoxy/packages/website/architecture/overview.md

 ### Connector 🔌

 A connector is a **provider**.
-They are different sorts of connectors: for cloud provider, for proxy services, for hardware provider, and free proxies list.
+They are different sorts of connectors: for datacenter provider, for proxy services, for hardware provider, and free proxies list.

 Each connector has a type, which defines how proxies are retrieved.